-Plan No: Cont Proposal: Location: Reasons for RefusalBartholomew'sChurch (Grade II listed) and the character and 3/2012/0094/P Demolish existing garage and build new larger garage Ribblesdale House Main Street Gisburn G1, ENV1, ENV16, ENV19, H10, SPG and NPPF - Inappropriate size, design and materials resulting in cramped development to the visual detriment of the appearance of surrounding properties, the significance of the adjacent Listed Buildings and the wider Conservation Area.
-Also harmful impact upon the amenity of neighbouring residents by virtue of its overbearing impact and resultant loss of light.
-3/2012/0101/P Cont/ Proposed two-storey extension to provide a dining room at ground floor and bedroom and bathroom 84 Ribchester Road Clayton-le-Dale Contrary to Policies G1 and H10 of the Districtwide Local Plan and the
+Plan No: Proposal: Location: Reasons for Refusal Cont...
+Bartholomew's || Church (Grade listed) and the character and appearance of Chipping Conservation Area because the proposed roof lights conspicuous, are incongruous and visually intrusive in the otherwise unbroken and prominent roof slope.
+This impact will be compounded by the use of artificial slate vents.
+G1, ENV1, ENV16, 3/2012/0094/P Demolish existing garage Ribblesdale House and build new larger garage Main Street ENV19, H10, SPG Gisburn and NPPF Inappropriate size. design and materials resulting in cramped development to the visual detriment of the appearance of surrounding properties, the significance of the adiacent Listed Buildings and the wider Conservation Area.
+Also harmful impact upon the amenity of neighbouring residents by virtue of its overbearing impact and resultant loss of light. two-storey 3/2012/0101/P Proposed 84 Ribchester Road Contrary to Policies extension to provide a Clayton-le-Dale G1 and H10 of the dining room at ground floor Districtwide Local Cont/ and bedroom and bathroom Plan the and